Siccity/xNode/README.md

 }
 ```

+The editor is still under heavy development and recieves updates daily on the development branch.
 Join the [Discord](https://discord.gg/qgPrHv4 "Join Discord server") server to leave feedback or get support.
 Feel free to also leave suggestions/requests in the [issues](https://github.com/Siccity/UnityNodeEditorCore/issues "Go to Issues") page.